heera/requent/README.md

     composer require sheikhheera/requent

-Or add the following line in your "composer.json" file within the "require" section and run `composer install` from terminal:
+Or add the following line in your "composer.json" file within "require" section and run `composer install` from terminal:

     "sheikhheera/requent": "1.0.*"